4383/deprecacheck/README.md

 clean and up-to-date by reducing the pain of collect informations about all your underlaying libraries in your stack in a proactively manner.

+Wardoff grab for you many informations about your stacks, it can be used to:
-Wardoff looking for deprecated stuffs in project requirements and underlying libraries to help you to keep your code up-to-date.
+- looking for deprecated stuffs in project requirements and underlying

-The main goal of wardoff is to analyze all requirements of a given project to extract deprecated things from their codes.
+- grab requirements infos (detailed or not) (cf. following examples)
+- convert source code into python token

 For each analyze a dedicated python virtual environment is built and project's requirements are installed within.
 Then installed source code files of